Skip to content

 8. Collaboration with stakeholders to reduce negative environmental or social outcomes associated with palm oil production?

-The company reports collaborating with a certified NPO Everlasting Nature (ELNA) to protect green turtles and endangered species.
-Further, it reports a collaboration with WWF and the Forest Department in the local Sabah State to conduct an activity to regenerate a forest of approximately 2,400 ha.
-The company itself has supported the regeneration of 967 ha of this land.
+The company reports that it collaborated with the certified NPO Everlasting Nature (ELNA) to protect green turtles and other endangered species.
+It also partners with WWF and the Sabah State Forest Department to regenerate approximately 2,400 ha of forest, with direct support for the regeneration of 967 ha.

 • Y